-Pooch’s eldest daughter, Djanai, has the developmental disability, Cerebral Palsy, that results in her being unable to walk or talk on her own and has constant seizures.
+Pooch’s eldest daughter, Djanai, now 22, has the developmental disability, Cerebral Palsy, which results in her being unable to walk or talk on her own and suffers from constant seizures.

 Despite Djanai’s condition, it doesn’t stop her from changing the hearts and minds of others, including her dad.